EU Blue Card Munich

 3. and possibly the permission to practice the profession.

-Bureaucracy requires that you submit the identical application twice.
-Once to enter the country and once to obtain your residence permit in the form of the electronic residence title EU Blue Card.
+Bureaucracy requires you to submit the same application twice.
+Once for entry for your visa and once to obtain your residence permit in the form of the electronic EU Blue Card.

-Find out more about the requirements for the EU Blue Card and the need for an entry visa (as of October 2022).
+Here you can find out more about the requirements for the EU Blue Card and the need for an entry visa (as of Nov.
+23).

 Responsibilities for the EU Blue Card in Munich